axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 ## The Wake-Up Call

-The Plex incident was a stark reminder that even established services can be compromised.
-When I received the email with the instructions, I knew it was time to thoroughly check my own setup.
-Check any activity and do security audit if everything is correctly configured and no suspicious activity on the network can be found.
+The Plex incident was a reminder that even well secured services can be compromised.
+When I received the email with the instructions, I knew it was time to check any activity and do security audit if everything is correctly configured and no suspicious activity on the network can be found.
 As a self-hoster, you are responsible for your own security and monitoring.
 Let's dive into it:

 ## The Investigation Begins